yorkshiretwist/lyricalculator/README.md

 There is a class which is responsible for parsing lyrics and generating basic stats on a per-song basis.
 The lyrics and these stats are cached, so the calculation of stats over an artists entire set of songs is relatively quick.

+This class does nothing very clever; it:

+- Removes stop words ('and', 'the')
+- Removes words of insufficient length
+- Removes common punctuation

-This class does nothing very clever; it removes stop words ('and', 'the'), words of insufficient length, and common punctuation.
-It then does a basic split on spaces to get the words.
+It then does a basic split on spaces to get the words used for statistics.
 The stop words, length limit, and list of punctuation charaters, are all in a settings file in the CLI project.

-This could clearly be a lot better, especially as in my testing I got a lot of very dubious results (the 'ch-ch-ch-ch-ch-changes' example springs to mind).
+This could be a lot better, as in my testing I got a lot of very dubious results (the 'ch-ch-ch-ch-ch-changes' example springs to mind).

 ## Performance